PROJECT OBJECTIVES

 Context

-The Mail Innovations (MI) Department was leading a large-scale initiative for modernizing processes, technologies and applications used to process and transport mail in the UPS network.
-The business recognized the importance of user experience in successfully delivering on the business objectives, but had limited understanding of the UX process.
+The Mail Innovations (MI) Department was leading a large-scale initiative for modernizing processes, technologies and applications for processing and transportation of mail in the UPS network.
+The business recognized the importance of user experience in successfully delivering on the business objectives, but had limited understanding of the UX design process.

 Challenges